diondokter/reverse-engineering-training/README.md

 Inverting the colors of a BMP image is a lot of work, best done by an external device.

+Note: Dynamic linking is used!
+So when executing the CLI binary, make sure the `libacceleratorinator.so` file is in your working directory.
+`cargo run` is set up to also 'just' work.

 ## USB setup

 ### Linux